Sunday, May 31, 2026

 6th Generation Era is the SWEET SPOT of Third-Party Titles

 Somehow, the 6th generation of gaming consisting of the PS2, GameCube, the original Xbox and even the Dreamcast became the best generation that many people, including myself, believed.
 It's not just because of how games were developed.
-It became the sweet spot of third-party games as well, even though one company has shifted from being a console manufacturer into being a third-party developer.
+It became the sweet spot of how third-party games were developed, even though one company has shifted from being a console manufacturer into being a third-party developer.
 Now, let's take a second here and rewind just a little bit, so bear with me.

 Following Microsoft's step up into the gaming industry upon SEGA's shift to a third-party software business, SEGA has released a compilation of SEGA GT 2002 and Jet Set Radio Future for the original Xbox and Super Monkey Ball for the GameCube as launch titles for both systems.
 Then they released a brand new Sonic title, Sonic Heroes, which would be their first original Sonic title since the business shift to being a third-party developer.
 However, while our speedy blue lad may have gone third-party so that his games would release on non-SEGA platforms, he was not the only mascot that did it.